SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Introduction

-Undoubtedly, these works have provided a valuable toolbox for the engineering community to simulate challenging and complex problems across many applications.
-Nevertheless, they have been primarily focused on computational fluid dynamics, and despite their broad range of capabilities, their application to deformable solid mechanics remains limited.
-Solid mechanics functionalities, if present, are restricted to simplified or rigid-body representations.
-In particular, general formulations that allow the direct application of external loads, boundary conditions, and material constitutive models for deformable solids are rarely supported.
-Thus, the availability of open-source and high-performance SPH codes tailored to standalone solid mechanics or fluid-structure interaction problems is relatively limited.
-Moreover, the ability to model brittle fracture in a physically consistent manner remains largely absent from current open-source SPH software.
-Overall, fracture remains relatively underexplored within the SPH community.
-SPH researchers have mostly relied on ad hoc empirical local damage models, “cracking particle” approaches, pseudo-spring and virtual link methods, and cohesive zone models.
+Taken together, these developments have provided a valuable toolbox for the engineering community and have substantially expanded the scope of SPH-based simulation.
+At the same time, the current open-source landscape remains weighted toward fluid dynamics, wave-structure interaction, and elastic or hydroelastic structural response.
+In comparison, open-source SPH support for a broader deformable-solid mechanics framework remains much more limited, particularly when one seeks, within a unified setting, flexible prescription of solid boundary conditions and external loads, constitutive models beyond elasticity, finite-strain plasticity, and physically grounded brittle-fracture modeling.
+This gap is especially pronounced in the area of brittle fracture, which remains relatively underexplored within the SPH community.
+Most existing SPH fracture formulations have relied on ad hoc empirical local damage models, “cracking particle” approaches, pseudo-spring and virtual-link methods, and cohesive zone models.
 However, these approaches come with limitations and drawbacks.
 For example, local damage models \cite{rabczuk2003simulation} are based on empirical damage laws rather than comprehensive fracture theories and lead to mesh dependency and non-convergent results under refinement.
 The “cracking particle” approach \cite{Rabczuk2004a} resembles the extended finite element method (XFEM) \cite{moes1999finite,moes2002extended}; therefore, fracture surfaces need to be tracked, and the local enrichment of the approximation space leads to increased computational cost.
 In the pseudo-spring approach \cite{chakraborty2013pseudo,islam2019total,islam2020pseudo}, damage evolution is based on relatively simple linear damage models, and the softening curve of the damage law may lead to instabilities; previous studies have also shown that these methods are prone to spurious damage patterns.
 Finally, in cohesive zone models \cite{wang2019new,wang2020simulation,bui2021smoothed}, kinematic enrichment is performed (similar to XFEM), which can lead to increased computational time and more complex implementation.